rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 In practice, this goal translates to being able to build a new browser engine like [Servo](https://github.com/servo/servo) out of 250 community-driven libraries&mdash;and counting.
-Cargo's build system is a thin wrapper around Cargo, and after a fresh checkout, you're only one command away from seeing the whole dependency graph built:
+Servo's build system is a thin wrapper around Cargo, and after a fresh checkout, you're only one command away from seeing the whole dependency graph built: